GabeScott/standard-works-vault/General Conference/1984 April - Feed My Sheep.md

 I doubt that you would do that.
 Could you choke down a feast before hungry children?
 Surely we are better than that!
 That is not the answer.

 The next choice.
 There is that extra table.
 And we do have too much of some things.
 We could take a little of this and a little of that and lure the little children back to their own table.
 Then we could enjoy our feast without interruption.
 After all, we earned what we have.
-Did we not “obtain it by [our own] industry,” as the Book of Mormon says?
-(See Alma 4:6.)
+Did we not “obtain it by \[our own\] industry,” as the Book of Mormon says?
+(See [[Alma 4.6|Alma 4:6]].)

 I hope you would not do that.
 There is a better answer.
 You already know what it is.